 Weapons and ammunition are only allowed in checked luggage under strict ICAO, IATA and airline regulations.
 Travelling for sport or hunting?
 Follow these steps:

-f possible, carry portable electronic devices with lithium batteries in your carry-on luggage.
-If they must go in the hold:
+Preferably pack portable electronic devices with lithium batteries in your hand luggage.
+If you do need to place something in your checked baggage:

 Carrying a delicate gift or fragile souvenirs such as glassware or a vase?
 Follow these tips to keep them safe: